cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   left-hand-side map, and then filled in with the members of the right-hand side map, replacing any existing members that have the same key.
+  In order to be able to remove a map entry from the left-hand-side map, as a special case, any members to be replaced with a value of `undefined` (0xf7) from the right-hand-side map are instead removed, and right-hand-side members with the value `undefined` are never filled in into the concatenated map.

 {:aside}
+> NOTES:
-> NOTE:
+>
-  One application of the rule for straight references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump data item.
+> * One application of the rule for straight references is to supply default values out of a dictionary, which can then be overridden by the entries in the map supplied as the rump data item.
-  Note that this pattern provides no way to remove a map entry from the prefix table entry.
+> * Special casing the member value `undefined` makes it impossible to use this construct for updating maps by insertion of or replacement with actual `undefined` member values; `undefined` as a member value on the left-hand-side map stays untouched though.

 * If both left-hand side and right-hand side are one of the string types (not necessarily the same), the bytes of the left-hand side